86th (East Anglian) (Hertfordshire Yeomanry) Field Regiment, Royal Artillery: Home defence

 Shortly afterwards the four 60-pdrs were handed back, resulting in two troops being without guns, but the first of the new Quad gun tractors arrived, together with Universal Carriers to act as armoured observation posts (OPs).
 The need for armoured OPs was one of the lessons learned from the Battle of France.
 Another was that the two-battery organisation did not work: field regiments were intended to support an infantry brigade of three battalions.
 As a result, field regiments were reorganised into three 8-gun batteries, but it was not until late 1940 that the RA had enough trained battery staffs to carry out the reorganisation.
 86th (HY) Field Rgt formed its third battery on 18 November 1940; at first this was unofficially known as '343 Bty', following the old Watford battery, but was officially numbered 462 Bty on 18 January 1941.
 The troops were rearranged such that the new battery consisted of E and F Trps.
-By now the troops of 341 Bty (A and B) each had 4 x 75mm guns, while the other troops all had 4 x 18/25-pdrs.
+By now the troops of 341 Bty (A and B) each had 4 × 75mm guns, while the other troops all had 4 × 18/25-pdrs.

 In March 1941 54th (EA) Division left its coast defence role and moved to Gloucestershire to come under GHQ Reserve; 86th (HY) Fd Rgt was billeted in the Tewkesbury area.
 Sir Patrick Coghill left for an oversea appointment and Lt-Col R.S.
 Wade took over as CO on 28 May.
 Mobile training began in July, when the regiment left Tewkesbury and alternated between divisional exercises and artillery practice camps on Salisbury Plain and at Sennybridge.
 In between, it was housed at a tented camp at High Wycombe in Buckinghamshire.
 54th (EA) Division participated in 'Exercise Bumper', with 86th (HY) Fd Rgt under 162 Bde acting as part of the 'invading force'.
 In November 1941 the division returned to its coast defence role in East Anglia under XI Corps, with 86th (HY) Fd Rgt in support of 163 Bde, which was responsible for beach defence from Dunwich to Aldeburgh; RHQ was re-established at Yoxford.
 In January 1942 Lt-Col Wade was replaced by Lt-Col G.D.
 Fanshawe, who had been the regiment's Regular Army adjutant before the war.
 It also began receiving its 25-pdr Mk II guns.